Stochastic recursions: between Kesten's and Grincevi\v{c}ius-Grey's assumptions: Preliminaries

-We say that the distribution of $Z$ is \emph{arithmetic} if its support is contained in $d\Z$ for some $d\in\R$.
+We say that the distribution of $Z$ is \emph{arithmetic} if its support is contained in $d\Z$ for some $d>0$; otherwise it is \emph{non-arithmetic}.
 Equivalently, the distribution of $Z$ is arithmetic if and only if there exists $0\neq t\in\R$ such that $f_Z(t)=1$, where $f_Z$ is the characteristic function of the distribution of $Z$.
 The law of $Z$ is \emph{strongly non-lattice} if the Cramer's condition is satisfied, that is, $\limsup_{|t|\to\infty}|f_Z(t)|<1$.

-A fundamental result of renewal theory is the Blackwell's theorem: if the distribution of $Z$ is non-arithmetic, then for any $t>0$,
+A fundamental result of renewal theory is the Blackwell theorem (see \cite{Black53}): if the distribution of $Z$ is non-arithmetic, then for any $h>0$,